HanWeinrich/NOAA-PMEL-OME-Gel-Electrophoresis-Protocol-BeBOP/NOAA-PMEL-OME_Gel_Electrophoresis_Protocol_BeBOP.md

 ### Preparation

-To minimize the risk of cross-contamination, this protocol should be carried out in a dedicated space for post-PCR product handling, separate from areas designated for low biomass bench work.
+To minimize the risk of cross-contamination, this protocol should be carried out in a dedicated space for post-PCR product handling, separate from areas designated for low-biomass bench work.
 Equipment should not be shared between spaces.

 The benches and equipment should be wiped down with 10% bleach, followed by 70% ethanol.
 This cleaning procedure ensures the removal of potential contaminants, maintaining the integrity of the results.
 Additionally, it is recommended to use dedicated pipettes, filter tips, and other consumables specific to post-PCR.

 #### Loading Dye

 Prepare several PCR tube strips of working stock dye and store in the fridge.
-Add 60 μL dye + 100 μL RNA/DNA-free water to tube strip creating diluted dye mixture.
+Add 60 μL dye + 100 μL RNA/DNA-free water to tube strip, creating a diluted dye mixture.

 #### Ladder

 Ladder can be pre-made by adding 14 μL 100 bp ladder + 80 μL RNA/DNA-free water + 14 μL dye to a 1.5 mL tube (store in fridge).
 Carefully label ladder tube with date, initials, and contents.
-Single use ladder can also be prepared before loading.
+A single-use ladder can also be prepared before loading.

 * **Single-Use Ladder**: 0.7 μL ladder + 4 μL RNA/DNA free water + 0.7 μL 6x dye